 Commencing March 2020, the economic environment in which the company operates has been impacted by the restrictions imposed by COVID-19, and the introduction of Federal and State Government initiatives introduced to ease the burden on business.
 Over the last half of the financial year, the company also introduced increased membership options to better accommodate the needs of contractors.

-The COVID-19 financial effect experienced by the company cannot be accurately quantified as the company completed the year with a net profit result within 10% of budgeted levels.
+The COVID-19 financial effect experienced by the company cannot be accurately quantified.
+The company believes that the impact of COVID-19 was minimal, with an end of year result favourable against budget,

 Auditor's Independence Declaration